sinacloud/phonegap-plugins/iOS/MacAddress/README.md

 For older version, please modify the PhoneGap.plist file of your application.
 Under the key "Plugins" add another one with key name
 Macaddress and value Macaddress.

-<h1> How to user</h1>
+<h1> How to use</h1>
 ==========================================
-Invoke that by following command in your javascript:
+Get the WIFI MAC address by following script :

 <pre>
 plugins.macaddress.getMacAddress(function(response){